 Medical Consultation

-If your noisy neighbor doesn’t like the idea of using anti-snoring products or they’re not working, it might be time to suggest a visit to the doctor.
-After all, there could be a serious medical explanation for snoring.
+If a noisy neighbor doesn’t like the idea of using anti-snoring products or they’re not working, it may be worth them seeing a doctor.
+After all, there could be a medical explanation for snoring.

 Extremely loud and persistent snoring can be a sign of:

-The first thing that a doctor will do is ask questions to establish why your neighbor is snoring.
-A doctor will ask about allergies, medication, eating habits, and whether your neighbor regularly smokes or drinks alcohol.
+A doctor will ask questions about why your neighbor is snoring.
+They’ll ask about allergies, medication, eating habits, and whether they regularly smoke or drink alcohol.

 They’ll also examine the nose and throat for deformities or obstructions.
-They’ll likely check your neighbor’s BMI to determine if excess weight or obesity is causing the snoring.
+They’ll likely check the neighbor’s BMI to determine if excess weight is causing snoring.

-If your neighbor is uncooperative, you may wonder whether it’s possible to have somebody evicted for snoring.
+If a neighbor is uncooperative, you may wonder if evicting somebody for snoring is possible.
 After all, they’re causing a repetitive disturbance each night.

 Unfortunately, snoring isn’t sufficient for a landlord to evict a tenant because it’s an unintended noise with a possible medical explanation.

-If your neighbor were doing something to cause noise deliberately, such as playing loud music or holding parties, this could lead to eviction.
-However, no matter how loud the snoring is, it’s unlikely that they’ll be evicted for it.
+If a neighbor were doing something to cause noise deliberately, like playing loud music or holding parties, this could lead to eviction.
+No matter how loud the snoring is, it’s unlikely that they’ll be evicted.